Fitzy1293/handyderivatives/README.md

                         Works for scalar functions written in form  'f(x,y,z) = x ^2 * sin(y) * cos(z)'
 ```

-## Opening the output
-Normally you want to immediately see the output, so run something like this.

-`handyderivatives -l -d 'f(x) = sin(x)' && zathura equations.pdf --mode presentation`

-The program used to open the PDF doesn't matter, as long as it's not something like Adobe Reader which takes a couple seconds to open on most machines.
-If you can enter a PDF and it opens it, then it will work.
-Zathura is nice because if you ctl + c in your terminal, or press q in the Zathura window, it will close the PDF.
-This doesn't happen with all PDF viewers.

 ## How the input file should be formatted
 Edit a file that has functions listed one per line.
 The left hand side should be what your function will be differentiated with respect to, i.e *f(x)* .